rm3dom/ChromeHtmlToPdf/README.md

-## What is ChromeHtmlToPdf?

-ChromeHtmlToPdf is a 100% managed C# .NET library and console application that can be used to convert HTML to PDF format with the use of Google Chrome

-## Why did I make this?

-I needed a replacement for wkHtmlToPdf, a great tool but the activity on this project is low and it's not 100% compatible with HTML5.
+# This is a fork

+If you like the work please donate to the original author.
+See the fork to donate.

+I alterred the libary cause I had multiple threading issues and cross cutting concerns with it.
+The original code was doing more than it needed to, its core purpose should be to convert web content to PDF, and nothing more.
+I also needed it to work on Linux and Windows.

 ## License Information